openactive/data-catalogs/pull_request_template.md

 ## Maintenance Checklist

-Our organisations is committed to:
+Our organisation is committed to:

-- [ ] Resolving issues that are raised on the GitHub Issues Board
+- [ ] Resolving issues that are raised on the GitHub Issues Board(s)
 - [ ] Ensuring activity providers are aware of the OpenActive opportunity on an ongoing basis